MicrosoftDocs/win32/desktop-src/medfound/mf-mse-activelist-callback.md

 ---
-Description: 'Contains a pointer to the application's callback interface for the IMFBufferListNotify interface for the active buffer list.' ms.assetid: '703A7BF0-A89F-40E9-9440-B8C8E03FDE1A'
+Description: Contains a pointer to the applications callback interface for the IMFBufferListNotify interface for the active buffer list. ms.assetid: 703A7BF0-A89F-40E9-9440-B8C8E03FDE1A
-title: 'MF\_MSE\_ACTIVELIST\_CALLBACK attribute'
+title: MF\_MSE\_ACTIVELIST\_CALLBACK attribute
 ms.technology: desktop
 ms.prod: windows
 ms.author: windowssdkdev